vernvandamn/cleanroom/README.md

 The model retrained against the images produces values that indicate the likelyhood of the object in the image.

+### Results
+The models didn't seem to produce the results I was looking for.
+I tried retraining a few different models, but none of the other models I tried would successfully retrain on the device.
+Either the process ran out of memory or the process was killed by the kernal by a reason I'm not sure of.

+I don't know if there just wasn't enough images to produce a good enough re-training set or if there were other issues with the subject that complicated the matter.
+The light differences in the room might have thrown of the values.
+Running the script on a bedroom where there might be more consistent lighting could help.

+The best results were obtained by placing a light on the floor that would turn on while the image was obtained.
+The long shadows had a consistent effect on the clean value.
+The other values varied too much depending on the light in the room or the position of the debris to rely on.

 ## Possible Paths Forward
 I could possibly break the image of the entire floor up into sections and running the smaller sections against the classification model might produce better results.
 This would